Ohm Shanthi Oshaana: Critical reception

-Theatrical run
+Box office

 The film completed 100 days in 12 screens.
 It grossed over ₹2.7 crore in 4 days at the Indian box office.
 The film collected ₹6.1 crore in its three weeks in Kerala box office.
 The film completed 50 days n 25 screens.
 Overall, the film grossed ₹10.3 crore at the box office.
-It was one of the biggest commercial success of 2014 in Malayalam.
+It was one of the biggest commercial successes of 2014 in Malayalam.

 Soundtrack

 Ohm Shanti Oshaana's music was composed by Shaan Rahman with lyrics by Manu Manjith.